-Enter the fair market value (FMV) of the amount recharacterized in box 1, 0 (zero) in box 2a, and Code R in box 7 if reporting a recharacterization of a prior-year (2017) contribution or Code N if reporting a recharacterization of a contribution in the same year (2018).
+Enter the fair market value (FMV) of the amount recharacterized in box 1, 0 (zero) in box 2a, and Code R in box 7 if reporting a recharacterization of a prior-year (2018) contribution or Code N if reporting a recharacterization of a contribution in the same year (2019).
 It is not necessary to check the IRA/SEP/SIMPLE checkbox.
 For more information on how to report, see Notice 2000-30 on page 1266 of Internal Revenue Bulletin 2000-25 at IRS.gov/pub/irs-irbs/irb00-25.pdf.

 No recharacterizations of conversions made in 2018 or later.
 A conversion of a traditional IRA to a Roth IRA, and a rollover from any other eligible retirement plan to a Roth IRA, made in the participant's tax years beginning after December 31, 2017, cannot be recharacterized as having been made to a traditional IRA.
-Conversions made in the 2017 tax year may be recharacterized by the due date (with extensions) for filing the return for that tax year.